Aging & Health A to Z

 - Hyponatremia.
 This may result from excessive fluids given through an IV or may be due to water pills.
 Also, your kidneys are less efficient than when you were younger, and therefore, sodium balance is easier to upset in an older person.
 Also, some drugs are linked to hyponatremia (hydrochorothiazides).

 If you experience hyponatremia, you may become confused and develop delirium.
 However, usually hyponatremia is a mild condition, and can be controlled by restricting fluids and stopping any medicines that may be making the condition worse.
 Then the underlying cause – be it kidney disease, heart failure, cirrhosis, or some other illness – must be treated promptly.

 - Hypernatremia.
 This condition is usually caused by lack of adequate fluid intake.
 Hypernatremia can affect your central nervous system and cause symptoms such as: restlessness and irritability, fatigue and lethargy, muscular twitching, increased reflexes, or delirium.

 Older people often develop hyperparathyroidism—an overactive parathyroid gland (a gland in your neck).
 When this happens, you may develop higher than normal levels of calcium in your blood—a condition known as hypercalcemia.

 If the calcium levels are only slightly higher than normal, you probably will have no symptoms.
-However, if the calcium rise to higher levels, delirium may occur, along with nausea, vomiting, fatigue, or confusion.
+However, if the calcium rises to higher levels, delirium may occur, along with nausea, vomiting, fatigue, or confusion.